 Developing service structures

-The public administration provides services to its clients through different channels.
-The Ministry of Finance collects and develops services in order to build a customer-oriented, uniform and multichannel customer service.
+Public administration provides services to the customers through various channels.
+The Ministry of Finance constructs and develops services with the aim to build a customer-oriented, harmonised and multichannel customer service package.

-Telephone services provide a familiar, location-independent channel to allow citizens to contact the authorities.
-Several authorities have introduced national service numbers and established customer service centres, through which citizens can receive expert help by telephone.
+Telephone services offer a familiar, location-independent channel for citizens to contact the authorities.
+Many public authorities have introduced national service numbers and set up customer service centres where citizens have access to expert help by telephone.

-Also available is the Public Service Info, whose main goal is to direct citizens to the correct authority, to answer general questions by citizens concerning the services of the public administration, and to help the citizens in using electronic support services.
-The service started operating at the State Treasury on 25 November 2013, and it is being further developed in the Citizens’ Advice Service Project as a part of the Action Programme on eServices and eDemocracy (SADe programme) until 30 June 2015.
+The main purpose of the Public Service Info is to guide citizens to the correct authority, answer general questions concerning the services of public administration, and help citizens to use the support services for e-services.
+The Public Service Info was introduced at the State Treasury on 25 November 2013 and it was further developed in the Citizens’ Advice Service Project as part of the Action Programme on eServices and eDemocracy (SADe programme) completed on 31st of December 2015.